cprates/box/README.md

 ## Namespaces
 Namespaces list from the spec file are also ignored.
-A static list is configures instead:
+A static list is configured instead:
 * IPC
 * Network
 * Mount